Para español, seleccione de la lista

 Civil War and Reconstruction

-Most people in southern states believed that slavery was necessary, but people in northern states did not.
+Most political leaders in southern states believed that slavery was necessary, but slavery had been outlawed in most northern states and territories.
 After Abraham Lincoln was elected President in 1860, Florida and other southern states withdrew from the United States because of this issue.
 Florida joined southern states in forming the Confederate States of America, also called the Confederacy.

 The Civil War lasted from April 1861 to April 1865.
 Florida sent 15,000 men and many supplies, including salt, beef, cotton, pork, and other products, to help the Confederacy.
 Northern ships patrolling Florida's coast tried to block supplies from coming and going.
-Many white and black residents helped the northern cause in quiet ways.
-Several major battles took place, but Florida did not experience as much damage as its neighbors to the north.
+Many White and Black residents helped the northern cause in quiet ways.
+Several battles took place in the state, but Florida did not experience as much warfare as its neighbors to the north.

 After the Civil War, the U.S. government set up a policy called "Reconstruction" in the South.
-It wanted states to accept new rules, including some to improve conditions for African Americans.
-In the end, though, blacks had little voice in government.
+It wanted states to accept new rules, including requiring states to follow the federal Constitution some to improve conditions for newly-emancipated Freedmen.

 What do you know about Florida's role in the Civil War?